cdktf/cdktf-provider-upcloud/docs/server.go.md

 - *Type:* *f64

-The size of memory for the server (in megabytes).
+The amount of memory for the server (in megabytes).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.16.0/docs/resources/server#mem Server#mem}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.17.0/docs/resources/server#mem Server#mem}

 ---